About Villa of the Birds

 Even though the Villa of the Birds is one of Alexandria’s most recent discoveries, in a city of beautiful antiquity it should definitely be on your ‘places to visit in Alexandria’ list!

-Unearthed as recently as 1998 by the Polish Archaeological Mission, Villa of the Birds in the northern Egyptian Mediterranean port city of Alexandria dates to the time of Emperor Hadrian (117AD – 138AD) is so named for it’s incredibly detailed pavement.
+Unearthed as recently as 1998 by the Polish Archaeological Mission, Villa of the Birds in the northern Egyptian Mediterranean port city of Alexandria dates to the time of Emperor Hadrian (117AD – 138AD) is so named for its incredibly detailed pavement.

 It depicts recognisable birds including the pigeon, peacock, parrot, quail and water hen as well as a panther (replete with the horns of a defeated prey) and a stylised rosette design using tiny cubes of marble, glass paste and stone.
 The mosaic’s artistic depiction of birds is a unique feature and one of the few figural mosaics from Alexandria’s Roman period to survive to the present day.

 Around 10 metres below street level, the Roman villa complex also includes gymnasia, baths, an Odeon theatre and residential areas and even though fire damaged the mosaics in the late 300s it still covers 110 square metres.